-Psoriatic arthritis may be abstracted as arthritis.
+Psoriatic arthritis, Inflammatory arthritis, and Ankylosing Spondylitis may be abstracted as arthritis.
 Do not check Osteo or Rheumatoid as the type.
-Record in Conditions of Note that it is psoriatic arthritis.
+Record in Conditions of Note that it is psoriatic arthritis, inflammatory arthritis, or ankylosing spondylitis.

-Prescription NSAIDs (non-steroidal anti-inflammatory drugs) A check in this category signifies that the NSAID is prescribed for Arthritis.
+Prescription NSAIDs (non-steroidal anti-inflammatory drugs)

+A check in this category signifies that the NSAID is prescribed for Arthritis.
 ASA (aspirin) and Ibuprofen are available without a prescription (over-the-counter), but should be included as a "Prescription NSAID" if the provider has 'prescribed' them to treat arthritis (for example "recommended that the patient take 800 mg ibuprofen TID; cheaper over the counter").
 If the patient is on a chronic NSAID for arthritis but arthritis is not an "active condition" for the year, check the Prescription NSAID box only and do not check the 'Arthritis' box.
 Do not collect NSAIDs if they are prescribed for a chronic condition other than arthritis (such as tendonitis, bursitis, back pain, headaches, etc.).
 Chronic ASA use is set forth at the time of prescription by the doctor.